hk-speedrunning/Silksong-Rules/game_rules.md

 ### Game modifications

-> Verify whether we need any more modifications - we should have CameraShakeModifier by default.
-Minisavestates may be added once it exists - it _may_ make sense to distribute as a BepInEx plugin not dependent on the Silksong coremod once that modding framework exists.
+> Minisavestates may be added once it exists - it _may_ make sense to distribute as a BepInEx plugin not dependent on the Silksong coremod once that modding framework exists.

 - Game modifications, including BepInEx, are banned.